andrewsuzuki/vessel/README.md

 Vessel is a simple, yet powerful file-based CMS (content management system).
 Written in PHP, built on Laravel.

 Currently in the early stages of development.
 Some things work, others do not.
-See installation below to try it out.
+See Installation below to try it out.

 ### Installation

-If you're brave or would like to help out, here's how to install a workbench'd Vessel.
+If you're brave and/or would like to help out, here's how to install a workbench'd Vessel.

 1. Create a new [Laravel installation](http://laravel.com/docs/installation).
 Configure to taste (url + database).
 2. Run the following from your base laravel installation path: